 Teach your customers.
 When they understand the product fully, they see its value more clearly.

-8. Prioritise quality over quantity
+8. Prioritize quality over quantity

 Sales Methodology for Value Selling